Rensvandeschoot/Tutorials/Blavaan/lavaan-frequentist-regression.md

 ## plot

-We can also plot the expected relationship.
+Before we continue with analyzing the data we can also plot the expected relationship.

 ```r